WHAT’S YOUR NUMBER? DO YOU KNOW YOUR RISK?

 WHERE: TriHealth Kenwood Outpatient Center, 8240 Northcreek Drive (off Galbraith), 4th floor conference room, Kenwood, Ohio.
 45236

-INDIVIDUAL ASSESSMENT: Once registered, you’ll receive a breast cancer risk assessment questionnaire and instructions to return (using a non-identifiable code) to the office.
+INDIVIDUAL ASSESSMENT: Once registered, you’ll receive a breast cancer risk assessment questionnaire and instructions to return (you can use a non-identifiable code, if you wish) to the office by January 5.
 Your individual results will be provided to you at the lecture.